 Income Tax Deadline

 Income tax is usually due on or before October 31 of each year, or slightly later in mid-November if you are using the Revenue Online Service (ROS).
-However, as outlined above, in 2020 the deadline for people filing online has been extended to December 10.
 This deadline is for both filing and paying your taxes.

 If your turnover is €75,000 for the supply of goods or €37,500 for the supply of service, you must become a VAT-registered sole trader.
 You can do this online through the ROS, completing a TR1 form if you are an individual, sole trader trust or partnership, or a TR2 form if you are a limited company.

 You will usually make VAT returns and payments every 2 months, which you can do through the ROS.
 Once you are registered for VAT, you will be sent a VAT 3 form which will tell you the exact date the payment is due.
 However, depending on your circumstances, arrangements can be made to pay your VAT either more or less frequently.
 These taxable periods are as follows: